o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/selecting-nodes.md

 ---
 linktitle: Selecting Nodes
-title: Selecting Script Canvas Nodes Using Hot Keys
+title: Selecting Nodes in Script Canvas
 description: Learn how to select Script Canvas nodes in Open 3D Engine using hotkeys.
-weight: 700
+weight: 300
 ---

 Use the following hot key combinations to select groups of nodes.